lysevi/dariadb/README.md

 * Compaction old data with filtration support:
   - in engine api.
   - in network protocol.
-* By step storage: for values with predefined write interval (per millisecond, second, minute, hour).

 # Dependencies
 * Boost 1.54.0 or higher: system, filesystem, date_time, unit_test_framework(to build tests), program_options, asio and regex(for server only)